AprilDeFeu/GalaxyShooter/README.md

 # GalaxyShooter
-A game to learn game development on Unity.
+My very first videogame, where it all began.
 Complete and working on Windows systems.